Criminal Investigations by the Insolvency Service

 With the relentless growth of the internet over the last 20 years’ has emerged a form of offending which barely existed at the start of that period.
 The making (possession), distribution and production of indecent images of children, accessed online, has become far more prevalent than most people would imagine.
 These cases often involve the police, acting on intelligence information, swooping on an alleged perpetrator’s home and seizing all of his internet devices (including laptops, tablets, phones, hard drives etc).
 After a brief interview, the suspect can then spend months, often more than a year, waiting for their devices to be forensically examined.
 If any unlawful images are found, charges will be brought and the case will proceed to the crown court, in almost all instances.
 The consequences of a conviction will be profound but, with early, considered advice, a prison sentence is not always inevitable.

 Rod Hayler has considerable experience in this area.
 Rod has been instructed to defend and to mitigate in countless cases involving indecent images of children across the country.
-For Rod’s article, “Indecent Images – 10 things you should know” click here.
+For more information about these types of offences, see Rod’s article, “Indecent Images – 10 things you should know”

 The Sexual Offences Act 2003 significantly updated the law in this area and it now provides for the majority of offences with a sexual element.
 However, many cases of a historical nature are investigated by the police each year and these cases will often involve legislation passed in the 1950’s or earlier.